doriancodes/filesystem-manager/docs/src/user-guide/bind-modes/before.md

 ## Behavior

-When a lookup occurs, Frogger searches `src` first, and if the file isn't found there, it searches the original `mountpoint`.
+When a lookup occurs, froggr searches `src` first, and if the file isn't found there, it searches the original `mountpoint`.
 This creates a layered view where new content takes precedence over existing content.

 ## Examples